 Redd, Michael R.(born: 1944 - died: 2007)

-In 1963, Mike Redd, from Newburg (Jefferson County), KY, was the first African American named Kentucky Mr. Basketball.
-Redd was chosen over Clem Haskins, an outstanding basketball player in Taylor County.
-Redd, a 6'2" guard, is remembered as one of the best basketball players ever in the state of Kentucky.
-As an 8th grader, he scored 25 points in a varsity game, and helped take his Seneca High School team to the regionals in 1961 and 1962.
-His teammate was Wes Unseld.
 Seneca was the state high school basketball champion in 1963, with Redd averaging 26.5 points during the tournament.
 The team was coached by Bob Mulcahy.
-Mike Redd was named All-State three times during his high school years.
+Redd was named All-State three times during his high school years.
 In 1963 he was named to the All-Tournament Team and was a member of the Parade All-American Team.
 He was named to the 1999 Kentucky High School Athletic Association Hall of Fame (.pdf).

-Mike Redd played college ball at Kentucky Wesleyan for one year, averaging 20.7 points and 6.8 rebounds.
+Redd played college ball at Kentucky Wesleyan for one year, averaging 20.7 points and 6.8 rebounds.
 He played a season at Sullivan Business College [now Sullivan University] in Louisville before joining the U.S. Marines, serving during the Vietnam War.
-Redd also played basketball while in the service and helped his team win two AAU Men's Basketball Championships: 1969 Armed Forces All-Stars and the 1970 Armed Forces All-Stars [source: p.
-13 in 2010 Amateur Athletic Union Men's Handbook (online .pdf)].
+Redd also played basketball while in the service and helped his team win two AAU Men's Basketball Championships with the 1969 and 1970 Armed Forces All-Stars [source: 2010 Amateur Athletic Union Men's Handbook, p.
+13 (online .pdf)].